Clowns Try To Put Smiles Back On Faces Of Gaza Children

 “We hope to God that this war will end for the sake of our children in Gaza,” he added.

-So deep is the mental suffering of Gaza's children that some hope to die quickly to escape the "nightmare", a spokesman for the UN child welfare agency said Tuesday.
+So deep is the mental suffering of Gaza's children that some hope to die quickly to escape the“nightmare”, a spokesman for the UN child welfare agency said on Tuesday.

-"The unspeakable is regularly said in Gaza" now, said UNICEF spokesman James Elder, who is in the territory.

 Legal Disclaimer: